Ana Arabia

 Ana Arabia ("I Am Arab") is a 2013 French-Israeli drama film written and directed by Amos Gitai.
 It was entered into the main competition at the 70th Venice International Film Festival.
 It consists of a single long take.

 Synopsis

 The story follows seven characters living in a small enclave between Jaffa and Bat-Yam, the last area not yet transformed into real estate property.
 In a small orchard with several structures used for living and as a makeshift garage, a small community lives at their own laid-back pace, different from that of the surrounding city.

 A young journalist named Yael (Yuval Scharf) arrives to investigate a mysterious story surrounding the death of the family matriarch, Anna, who was born in a concentration camp in Poland and later married Yusuf after arriving in Israel.

-The characters Yael meets share their lives, dreams, hopes, romances, passions, and disappointments.
-Through a tapestry of memory fragments, the film presents a journey between the characters' present and their past traumas, revealing the development of their intimate relationships against the backdrop of historical events and horrors.